About Megan Blanton, MA, LPC, RPT

 She is a member of the Association for Play Therapy, the International OCD Foundation, and the Anxiety and Depression Association of America.

-She enjoys spending time with her husband, son, and two rescue dogs.
+She enjoys spending time with her husband, two sons, and two rescue dogs.